francescofrontera/magnolia-protobuf/README.md

 # Magnolia-protobuf
-This repository contains no producion ready implementation of scala case class to protobuf DynamicMessage (of course DynamicSchema)
+This repository contains an experimental implementation of scala case class to protobuf DynamicMessage (of course DynamicSchema)

 ### Example
 ```